bacalhau-project/bacalhau/README.md

 ipfs job submit -e "sed /38.7[2-4]....,-9.1[3-5]...." -c bafy2bzacedcdedrghloawlwkntdhqnknqzxgh26ddwix7ld2a5ygagco3ngee
 ```

-This will take advantage of the computing power and data locality the miners have already, running only on the data stored there, but in the context of the larger dataset.
+This will take advantage of the computing power and data locality the Storage Providers have already, running only on the data stored there, but in the context of the larger dataset.

 Ideally, we will also allow much more fine-grained control, specifying location, machine type, etc. Examples: